schwwaaa/raspi-composite-player/README.md

 ### Wi‑Fi (Headless)

-1. Remove the SD card from the Pi
+1. Remove the SD card from the Pi after powering it down safely
 2. Insert it into another computer
 3. On the **boot** partition, create a file called `wpa_supplicant.conf`: